Standards, Petitions, and Appeals

-After the first (1) semester term of Academic Probation Status, students may re-enroll at the Alamo Colleges District on a Continued Academic Probation status after meeting with an academic advisor.
+- After the first (1) semester term of Academic Probation Status, students may re-enroll at the Alamo Colleges District on a Continued Academic Probation status after meeting with an Certified Advisor.

 What happens if I am not academically successful while on Academic Probation/ Continued Academic Probation?

-If you plan on attending summer school while on academic dismissal, you will need to speak to a certified advisor prior to enrollment and you will be limited to a maximum of 4 hours.
+- If you plan on attending the college during a summer session while on academic dismissal, you will need to speak to a Certified Advisor prior to enrollment and you will be limited to a maximum of 4 hours.

 What is Second Academic Dismissal?